Illumina/canvas/README.md

 sudo apt-get install mono-complete
 ```
 #### Data
-To download demo data, add BasepSpace project https://basespace.illumina.com/s/DcPnOqHmtPNB to your account (you might need to register first).
+To download demo data, add BaseSpace project https://basespace.illumina.com/s/DcPnOqHmtPNB to your account (you might need to register first).
 The actual files can then be downloaded from the following subdirectories:
 https://basespace.illumina.com/analyses/30697313/files/28317292?projectId=26760736
 https://basespace.illumina.com/analyses/30697313/files/28296383?projectId=26760736
 In addition to manual download, a command line basemount (https://basemount.basespace.illumina.com ) can be used for file transfer.
 To install basemount run